kevinsogo/compgen/README.md

 kg-hr # HackerRank
 ```

 This automatically detects the tests based on the corresponding format, so no need to pass `-i` and `-o` arguments.
-It receives an optional argument `--loc` if the data doesn't exist in the current folder.
+It receives an optional argument `--loc` which says where the test data is located.
+It defaults to the current folder.

 # Full process